Add water mist fire suppression

 PROTECTION OF INDUSTRIAL BOARD PRESSES

 Fires are a common and costly problem in the board industry.
-The costs associated with fire damage and downtime of a continuous or multi-opening press can be crippling to a board producer due to the high capitalization of equipment and the high volume of production.
-It is estimated that production loss due to a press fire in an average size composite board facility may easily run in to the hundreds of thousands of dollars per shift.
+The costs associated with fire damage and downtime of a continuous or multi-opening press can be crippling.
+In an average size composite board facility, the estimated production loss due to a press fire may run in to the hundreds of thousands of dollars per shift.

 Fires can originate from a variety of sources in the production of wood board products.
 Facilities involved in the production of Oriented Strand Board (OSB), Medium Density Fiberboard (MDF), Particleboard and other similar products are all subject to the fire risks inherent in the manufacturing processes they employ.
 Processes involving the size reduction and drying of wood fibers and chips in the fiber preparation stage are often conducive to the generation of sparks and fire.
 In the pressing process, a fire can result when common combustible materials such as wood fibers, adhesives, and hydraulic, lubrication or thermal transfer oils deposit on the hot surface of the press during operation.